Shrimp and Veggie Spring Rolls

-Want a great way to kick off 2019 from a clean eating perspective?
+Are you looking for a great healthy meal option?
 Try making spring rolls at home – easy and 100% delicious.
 These rolls are awesome with just veggies or with a layer of shrimp, making it a shrimp spring roll.
 If you plan on making a combination of both, make sure to add the shrimp as your first layer, so your guests can easily see which is which.

 Start by chopping all your ingredients in long thin strips for the larger contents or diced for the smaller.
 The possibilities are pretty much endless for your fillings, but the items above were particularly good together: mango, carrots, mint, hot peppers (habanero, jalapeño or cayenne), red cabbage, green onions and a little lime juice.
 Shrimp optional, you could buy pre-cooked or boil your own.
 Some recipes call for rice noodles for filling, but I used a small amount of spaghetti squash I had cooked earlier.
 These noodles/squash help to fill out the texture of the roll.